ThuyTienMango/ThuyTienMango/README.md

 I am creative, dedicated, and social with everyone.
 During the time I study at University, I cooperated with Community Service Club, I also join various competitions about Ecommerce that help me and gain lots of experience of working well under pressure and working in a team.

-I'm currently learning Power BI and other tools that support the manipulation and processing of Big Data, and I am fascinated with this field
+I'm currently learning Power BI and other tools that support the manipulation and processing of Big Data, and I am fascinated with this field.

 Please feel free to contact me at tienmanngothuy@gmail.com to discuss potential collaborations.